CDRT/blog/docs/2022/log_analytics_device_health.md

 ## **Prerequisites**

-This is all dependent on [Lenovo Commercial Vantage](https://support.lenovo.com/solutions/hf003321-lenovo-vantage-for-enterprise) being installed on your endpoints.
+The data gathered relies on [Lenovo Commercial Vantage](https://support.lenovo.com/solutions/hf003321-lenovo-vantage-for-enterprise) being installed on your endpoints.

 ?> For a step by step guide on how to deploy Commercial Vantage through Intune, refer to this blog [article](https://blog.lenovocdrt.com/#/2020/cv_intune_deploy).